 Behaviour change is an important part of getting people involved.
 Understanding individual and group motivations and drivers is essential for developing strategies to encourage participation.

-Several toolkits and resources are available to help groups engage and educate communities:
+Resources to help engage and educate communities:

 - MyCommunity - lots of resources about community engagement.